18F/18f.gsa.gov/_posts/2018-07-12-the-case-for-open-source-software.md

 Solaris operating system) was open source.

 We create software that resonates with the open source community due to its flexibility with a variety of use cases.
-LNLL’s Spack, a collection of recipes for managing software packages, averages hundreds of downloads every day.
+[LLNL's Spack](https://spack.io), a collection of recipes for managing software packages, averages hundreds of downloads every day.
 High usage combined with external contributions make it incredibly stable and widely relevant to many platforms,